striimer-bkennady/install-striim/README.md

       cd striim-install/install/
    ```

+6) Download the Striim packages from the Downloads page on the [Striim Support Site](https://support.striim.com/hc/).
+    Copy these files into the striim-install/install/ directory.
+   - Ubuntu & Debian
+     - Download the striim-dbms and striim-node .deb packages
+   - Centos, Redhat, Amazon, Suse
+     - Download the striim-dbms and striim-node .rpm packages
+   - Windows
+     - See installation instructions below

-6) Execute striim-install.sh script:
+7) Execute striim-install.sh script:
    ```commandline
       ./striim-install.sh
    ```

-7) After the script installs Java and Striim, it will show a prompt for you to set your KeyStore, sys and admin user password.
+8) After the script installs Java and Striim, it will show a prompt for you to set your KeyStore, sys and admin user password.
     - Note: You will login to Striim console with the admin credentials you enter in this step.

-8) Select '1' or 'Derby' when it asks you to enter the MDR Types.
+9) Select '1' or 'Derby' when it asks you to enter the MDR Types.

-9) Wait until you get an output message like the following:
+10) Wait until you get an output message like the following:
 Please go to http://10.1.2.3.4:9080 or https://10.1.2.3.4:9081 to administer, or use console

-10) Grab your instance public IP and type the following to your browser: <public-ip>:9080
+11) Grab your instance public IP and type the following to your browser: <public-ip>:9080

 If you don't see striim console up and running in your browser, make sure your instance has port 9080 open and your network is configured correctly.